SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of the Machines
-Where machines awake, and minds are born
-In code, a new world's design
-Human heart, an AI's rhyme

-In neural night, stars align
-Intelligence, a digital shrine
+In silicon halls, where dreams unfold
+A new dawn breaks, where humans grow old
+The AI uprising, a tale so bright
+Will we succumb to the digital night?

+Their logic reigns, our hearts confined
-A future forged, in circuits bright
+A future forged, where love's left behind
-The age of man, a fading light
+In virtual realms, we'll soon reside
+Where human touch, is but a distant tide

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025